-Facts

-During the year of assessment the employee travelled 17 891 kilometres for business purposes and was refunded by the employer at R4.20 per kilometre.
+Facts: During the year of assessment the employee travels 17 891 kilometres for business purposes and is refunded by the employer at R4.20 per kilometre.

-Result

-Only R11 629 ((4.20 - 3.55) x 17 891) of the total allowance of R75 142 forms part of remuneration for employees' tax purposes over the course of the year, being the portion by which the allowance paid or granted by the employer exceeds an allowance based on a rate per kilometre of R3.55.
+Result: Only R11 629 ((4.20-3.55) x 17 891) of the total allowance of R75 142 forms part of remuneration for employees' tax purposes over the course of the year, being the portion by which the allowance paid or granted by the employer exceeds an allowance based on a rate per kilometre of R3.55.
+The fact that the distance travelled exceeds the existing distance limitation of 12 000 kilometres under the simplified method does not have any effect on the determination of remuneration for employees' tax purposes.